brock-boyd/brock-boyd/README.md

 I currently have a self-taught background in SQL and am now moving my studies to learn more about Python and other languages.
 I'm interesting in learning more how I can apply code to data analysis and maximizing efficiencies in day to day life.

 I'm always looking to learn something new.
-I'm the kind of person that isn't satisfied knowing what something does, I strive to know why.
+I'm the kind of person that isn't satisfied knowing the what, I strive to know the why.

 Feel free to connect with me on other platforms!